MayamaTakeshi/sip-lab/README.md

 ```

-The module is known to work properly in Ubuntu 18.04.4 and Debian 8 (and it is expected to work in Debian 9).
+The module is known to work properly in Ubuntu 18.04.4, Debian 8 and Debian 10 (and it is expected to work in Debian 9).
-However, in Debian 10, running the sample above frequently results in segfault (under investigation).